 \item $c_{V, \mathrm{r}}(G) \leq 2 \cdot c_{E, \mathrm{r}}(G)$: This works exactly as in the previous case.
 However, it remains to verify that two restrictive vertex cops~$c_i^1$ and~$c_i^2$ on the two endpoints of an edge~$e$ also simulate the restrictiveness of the edge cop~$c_i$.
-This is the case, because traversing~$e$ would lead to robber onto a vertex currently occupied by a restrictive vertex cop, which is forbidden.
+This is the case, as traversing~$e$ would lead the robber onto a vertex currently occupied by a restrictive vertex cop, which is forbidden.